top of page

 What work will I do in ETC?

-Through partnerships with Cornell energy and utilities, ETC leads analytical project teams and site visits.
-Members devise energy solutions in interactive research projects about energy data.
-The NME capstone project has members research and develop innovative solutions to energy challenges both on campus and abroad.
+Through partnerships with industry organizations, ETC leads analytical project teams and site visits.
+ETC analysts devise energy solutions in interactive research projects about pressing issues in the energy industry.
+NME culminates in a capstone project where members research and develop innovative solutions to energy challenges both on campus and abroad.